2026 ICC Location and Lodging

 Tucson Attractions

-• The University of Arizona and the nearby University Avenue, 4th Avenue, and downtown areas have a number of restaurants and lots of shopping.
+- The University of Arizona and the nearby University Avenue, 4th Avenue, and downtown areas have a number of restaurants (see our map of some of them, here) and lots of shopping.